![]() |

 3. into the tty screen

-it's better to turn off your desktop manager, mdm in my case. no more GUI this time
+# sudo suit's better to turn off your desktop manager, mdm in my case. no more GUI this time

-install the appropriate linux header
+# /sbin/service mdm stopinstall the appropriate linux header

 # aptitude install linux-headers-$(uname -r|sed 's,[^-]*-[^-]*-,,')

-install the recomended package by nvidia-detect
+install the recomended package by nvidia-detectfor newer version

-# aptitude -t wheezy-backports -r install nvidia-driver
+for older (stable) version# aptitude -t wheezy-backports -r install nvidia-driver

 # aptitude -r install nvidia-driver

-* the nvidia-kernel-dkms package will be installed as well, if it isn't you can install it after this
+* the nvidia-kernel-dkms package will be installed as well, if it isn't you can install it after thisyou may install nvidia-setting and nvidia-xconfig as well

-after all this installation thing done you can run nvidia-xconfig. this will create a new X11 configuration file.
+# aptitude install nvidia-setting nvidia-xconfigafter all this installation thing done you can run nvidia-xconfig. this will create a new X11 configuration file.

 # nvidia-xconfig